An EDI file (EDIFACT/IDOC/VDA/ANSIX12) is displayed according to the standard syntax directory

 so that the namespace in the XML element is correctly recognised, therefore:

-3. With JasperReports version 6.20.6, the "org.apache" classes from xalan.jar are no longer delivered.
+net.sf.jasperreports.xpath.executer.factory = net.sf.jasperreports.engine.util.xml.XalanXPathExecuterFactory - With JasperReports from version 6.20.6, the "org.apache" classes from xalan.jar are no longer delivered.

 In the "org" directory of "Jaspersoft Studio\plugins\net.sf.jasperreports_6.20.6.final.jar"